openbmc/docs/code-update.md

  * `preserve_network_settings`: Preserve network settings, only needed if updating the whole flash
  * `restore_application_defaults`: update (clear) the read-write file system
  * `update_kernel_and_apps_only`: update kernel and initramfs
- * `clear_persistent_files`: ignore the persistent file list when reseting applications defaults
+ * `clear_persistent_files`: ignore the persistent file list when resetting applications defaults
  * `auto_apply`: Attempt to write the images by invoking the `Apply` method after the images are unpacked.

 To configure the update settings, perform a REST PUT to